Charting a Course for Cleaner Oceans Through Innovation and Collaboration

 By embedding polyester-eating enzymes into the plastic when it is produced, heat and water would be able to break down the product within weeks, solving a major problem that has confounded the plastics industry and environmentalists for decades.

 Ting Xu, UC Berkeley professor of materials science and engineering and of chemistry, said that programmed degradation could be the key to recycling many objects, the article noted.
-“Imagine, she said, using biodegradable glue to assemble computer circuits or even entire phones or electronics, then, when you’re done with them, dissolving the glue so that the devices fall apart and all the pieces can be reused.”
+“Imagine,” she said, “using biodegradable glue to assemble computer circuits or even entire phones or electronics, then, when you’re done with them, dissolving the glue so that the devices fall apart and all the pieces can be reused.”

 Education and awareness play a pivotal role in combating plastic pollution.
 Engaging local communities through cleanup initiatives, awareness campaigns, and sustainable practices can significantly reduce the flow of plastic into water ecosystems.
 Armed with the right knowledge, we can all make informed choices, adopt sustainable practices, and advocate for change.